Anita-Rolf-lab/Nodewalk/README.md

 5. Example.ValidCovStats.tab

 Fragstats.tab has 24 columns.
 The details of the columns mainly used for analysing the interactors are:
-(Numbers mentioned here are the column numbers in the output file)
+(Column Numbers are mentioned in the brackets)
-1. SAMP: Sample name
+1. SAMP: Sample name (1)
 2. Frag: Interactor name: Format:
 3. GENOME: For eg., HG19
 4. CHROMO: Eg., chr1